syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Remove-mail-merge-settings).

 ## Change mail merge data source path

 You can change the linked **data source file path from a Word mail merge main document**, which is used for mail merge process by Microsoft Word application.